 - 1. Significant nexus findings for non-RPW that has no adjacent wetlands and flows directly or indirectly into TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: - 2.
+Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: N/A. - 2.
 Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: - 3.
+Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: The ephemeral tributary (intermittent as it enters "W1" wetland abutting Alston Branch) has the capacity to transfer nutrients and flow from its abutting wetlands, "w2", "w3", "w5", "w6", "w7" and "w8" downstream.
+Abutting wetlands have direct connections to carry surface waters to non-rpw through drainageways, scours, and erosive topographic features as well as overland flows The wetlands in combination reduce the number of pollutants and slows flows during heavy rainfalls.
+The tributary in combination with its adjacent wetland provides habitat and breeding grounds for wildlife species that also use the TNW. - 3.
 Significant nexus findings for wetlands adjacent to an RPW but that do not directly abut the RPW.
 Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: